-Guide Dogs and Service Animals are permitted on Guelph Transit vehicles.
-When it is not readily apparent (can’t easily and clearly be seen) that an animal is a Service Animal, a letter from a physician or nurse confirming that the person requires that animal for reasons relating to their disability, must be presented to the driver when boarding a Guelph Transit vehicle.
+Guide dogs and service animals are permitted on Guelph Transit.
+When it cannot easily or clearly be seen that the animal is a service animal, a document from a regulated health professional confirming that the person requires the animal for reasons relating to their disability must be presented to the driver when boarding a Guelph Transit vehicle.

 Yield to Bus is a new provincial law designed to improve transit flow and make transit service more reliable and efficient.
 The new law requires drivers to yield the right-of-way to buses leaving bus bays to merge with the traffic.
-Click here for more information.

 Tours of Guelph Transit are not available because of health and safety policies at the facility.

 Contact one of these agencies to book your transit advertising in Guelph.

 St. George’s Square served as the main hub for Guelph Transit for over 100 years.
 Many residents may not know that plans for Guelph Central Station have been in the works for a very long time.
 Guelph Central Station brings local, regional and national buses and trains together in downtown Guelph.
 The station makes it easier for people to move into, out of and around the city.
 Its location on Carden Street East gives transit users easy access to downtown activities, shops and services and helps attract the diversity of employers, residents and visitors a downtown needs to be appealing and alive.